 As an hourly wage employee, you may be concerned that you’re not getting the mandatory work breaks in California for meals and rest.
 Or perhaps you’re simply researching your rights as mandated by the lunch and bathroom break laws in California.
 No matter what questions you may have related to the laws for meal (lunch) and rest periods (breaks), Goyette & Associates has the answers.

 Work Break Laws in California

 Under the federal FLSA law, neither unpaid meal (lunch) periods nor paid rest periods (breaks) are required.
-Under CA wage law, however, a meal period (lunch) of at least 30 minutes of unpaid time must be provided any time work shifts of six hours or more are worked by employees.
+Under CA wage law or labor laws for lunch breaks in California, however, a meal period (lunch) of at least 30 minutes of unpaid time must be provided any time work shifts of six hours or more are worked by employees.

 For work shifts of between five and six hours, the same meal period (lunch) is required unless employees voluntarily waive the meal period in writing.
 In addition, paid ten-minute rest periods (breaks) must be provided under CA wage law for every four hours worked.
 So, for a standard eight-hour work shift, one unpaid meal period (lunch) of thirty minutes or more, and two ten minute paid rest periods (breaks) must be provided.

 Similarly, employees who work in shifts of more than ten hours are also eligible for a second thirty minute meal break.
 However, the employee may waive the right to the second meal period break if they did not waive the right to the first meal break – this is only applicable for shifts of not more than twelve hours.

 Are you not receiving the mandatory work breaks in California?
 Contact us today – our highly experienced and qualified work break lawyers in Sacramento can help!